D-score/dscore/cran-comments.md

 ## Reason for update

-`dscore 1.11.0` is a major update providing new features and resolving some problems
+`dscore 2.0.0` is a major new release that builds on more extensive data

-## Resubmission 1

-Repaired two http –\> hhtps links

-## Resubmission 2

-Repair of URLs

 ## Test environments